 Building the next generation of health professionals

-The program begins in middle school, continues through high school and facilitates the successful transition to college careers in health sciences for immigrant and first-generation American girls in Chittenden County, Vermont, the majority of whom are members of underrepresented groups in medicine.
+The program begins in middle school, continues through high school and facilitates the successful transition to college careers in health sciences for immigrant and first-generation American youth in Chittenden County, Vermont.

 Program Features

-The key to New American Girls on the Rise is the concept of “cocooning.”
-The program focuses not only on the girl, but also her parents/guardians and science teachers/school counselors forming a “cocoon” of safety and support around the girl as well as members of her cohort of other girl's.
+The key to New American Youth on the Rise is the concept of “cocooning.”
+The program focuses not only on the student, but also their parents/guardians and science teachers/school counselors forming a “cocoon” of safety and support around the student as well as members of their cohort.

 Program Contacts